Dr Antonios Mamalakis

 My past work has been focused on the interaction between climate variability and change with regional hydroclimate across scales.

-In CSU, I am currently working on eXplainable Artificial Intelligence (XAI) and its application to climate science.
+At CSU, I currently work on eXplainable Artificial Intelligence (XAI) and its application to climate science.

 News